 Hosted by the Palomino Valley Gun Club in Reno, Nevada and open to the public.

-This is a precision rifle match where competitors will engage steel targets at distances ranging from 200-1,000 yards.
+NorNev Precision Rifle is a match where competitors will engage steel and paper targets at distances ranging from 100-850 yards.
 Participants will be presented with a variety of challenges throughout the course of fire, which will include but are not limited to:

 - Shooting from multiple positions (offhand, kneeling, sitting, prone, etc.)